The 19 Best Modern TV Shows Set in the 1990s

 12-year-old Martin Paul Kenny Dalglish Moone is the youngest child – and only boy – in the Moone family.
 As a way to help him navigate the growing pains of living with sisters in a generally scatterbrained family, along with living in a small town in rural West Ireland, Martin spends his time with his imaginary friend Seán Murphy (who’s played by O’Dowd himself!).

-Martin’s unique perspective comes to life through animations and together, they embark on all sorts of adventurous schemes with the charm and wit that only O’Dowd could bring.
+Martin’s unique perspective comes to life through animations, and together, they embark on all sorts of adventurous schemes with the charm and wit that only O’Dowd could bring.

-Pose (Season 2), FX (2018 – present)
+Pose (Season 2), FX (2018 – 2021)

 From the brilliant minds of Ryan Murphy and Brad Flachuk, the award-winning creators of Glee, American Horror Story, and Scream Queens, along with Steven Canals, comes FX’s drama series Pose.